Critical and Nonpercolating Phases in Bond Percolation on the Song-Havlin-Makse Network

 In this section, we use a generating function approach to derive the average size of the root cluster and the fractal exponent for two limiting cases of the SHM network: the small-world SF tree ($p_G = 0$) and the fractal SF tree ($p_G = 1$).
 We begin by focusing on the case $N_1 = 2$, which can be easily extended to the case $N_1 > 2$, as shown later.

-We define a root cluster as a cluster containing the root (the node with the maximum degree).
-When $N_1 = 2$, there are equivalent two roots (denoted A and B) in $G_n$; we focus on the cluster containing one of them, namely root A. To describe the root cluster, we introduce two probability distributions as follows.
+As defined in the previous section, the root cluster is the cluster containing the root (the node with the maximum degree).
+When $N_1 = 2$, there are two equivalent roots (denoted A and B) in $G_n$; we focus on the root cluster containing one of them, namely root A. To describe the root cluster, we introduce two probability distributions as follows.
 Let $w_n(s)$ denote the probability that root A is connected to root B in bond percolation on $G_n$ and belongs to a cluster of size $s$ (excluding the roots themselves).
 Similarly, let $v_n(s)$ denote the probability that root A is not connected to root B and belongs to a cluster of size $s$ (again, excluding the root).
 The generating functions of $w_n(s)$ and $v_n(s)$ are defined as